 Why did it happen?
-The US Mint’s new social distancing and safety measures slowed the production of quarters, dimes, nickels, and pennies.
+The situation really struck back in July when the US Mint’s social distancing and safety measures slowed the production of quarters, dimes, nickels, and pennies.
 Likewise, with nationwide lockdowns, the flow of coins from customers to coin-sorting kiosks, banks, and businesses also slowed.

 With people unsure of how long the coronavirus could survive on surfaces, many were also wary of using cash during transactions.
 Instead, they opted for credit cards they could wipe down or contactless payment through phones.